Guidelines for Research involving SARS-CoV-2

 IBC Protocol Submissions

-WSU researchers must have approval from the WSU Institutional Biosafety Committee prior to receiving and initiating any work with materials (including inactivated samples) containing or derived from SARS-CoV-2 virus or COVID-19 patients
+WSU researchers must have approval from the WSU IBC prior to receiving and initiating any work with materials (including inactivated samples) containing SARS-CoV-2 virus or derived from COVID-19 patients.

-All IBC submissions for work involving SARS-CoV-2 must be submitted through the WSU e-Protocol platform3.
-All protocols must be "new" protocols.
-Amendments to existing protocols to incorporate SARS-CoV-2 research will not be accepted for review.
+All IBC submissions for work involving SARS-CoV-2 must be submitted through the WSU e-Protocol platform3

 Supplementary Information and References